smrealms/wiki-data/rules.md

 # Proper Channels of Communication

-If anyone needs to report a problem, immediately message an administrator.
+If anyone needs to report a problem, immediately [message an administrator](contact-us).
 If an admin is unavailable, message a Committee member or Chat OP.
 They will pass on the message.

-Any public complaints of an administrator, webboard mod, or chat mod's actions will result in 5-40 points on a case to case basis.
+Any public complaints of an administrator, webboard mod, or chat mod's actions will result in 5-40 points on a case-by-case basis.

 # Ban Points and Discipline